Copyright© Ute Grabowsky photothek.net

 Examples MHPSS in crisis and displacement contexts

-Through its Special Initiative on Displacement, the BMZ supports mental health in situations of conflict and displacement around the world.
+Through its Special Initiative “Displaced Persons and Host Countries”, the BMZ supports mental health in situations of conflict and displacement around the world.

 Since 2014, it has funded more than 70 projects that improve psychosocial well-being and minimise distress.
 Among other things, psychosocial support services for displaced people and host communities are supported at community level, capacity building for health personnel is provided, and frontline workers are supported through staff care measures.